andrewchambers/ptrtar/README.md

 gs://mytopsecretbucket/f572d396fae9206628714fb2ce00f72e94f2258f

 # download takes a url from stdin, decrypts it, and prints the file contents.

 $ echo gs://mytopsecretbucket/f572d396fae9206628714fb2ce00f72e94f2258f | ./example/downloadfromgoogle.sh
 hello

-# now combining it with ptrtar create, we can encrypt our files them and upload
+# now combining it with ptrtar create, we can encrypt our files and securely upload
 # them to google.

-ptrtar create -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > files.ptrtar
+$ ptrtar create -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > files.ptrtar

 # its a bit slow though, that sucks.
 # we can use a cache file, that remembers the url of files we uploaded,